 To get the clumps and lumpiness out, you can use a Strainer Cone Funnel that comes with a mesh filter that works pretty well.

 Is Chalk Paint and Milk Paint the Same or Different?

-Do not confuse chalk paint with milk paint because they are two different things.
+Do not confuse chalk paint with powdered milk paint because they are two different things.

 The ingredients of chalk paint include pigment, calcium carbonate, and talc.
-Its look resembles a white acrylic matte colour.
+Its look resembles a white acrylic matte color.

 Although chalk paint is more expensive to purchase than milk paint, at least you don’t need to mix it with water first.

 It comes liquified for you to use immediately.